 Melissa also has experience in patent litigation and post-grant proceedings, including inter partes review (IPR) before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).
-She has worked on drafting declarations, expert reports, and preparing experts for depositions.

 - Georgetown University (J.D. cum laude 2021; Dean's List); The Ohio State University (Ph.D. in Pharmaceutical Sciences 2012); Peking University (M.S. in Medicinal Chemistry 2007; B.S. in Pharmaceutical Sciences 2005)